electron/electronjs.org-old/data/blog/autoupdating-electron-apps.md

 [npm package][update-electron-app]
 to enable easy automatic updates for open-source Electron apps.

-This is one step on our path toward enabling app developers to spend less time thinking about deployment and more time focusing on developing high-quality experiences for their users.
+This is a step toward enabling Electron app developers to think less about deployment and more about developing high-quality experiences for their users.

 ---